beyond-the-cloud-dev/soql-lib/website/docs/basic-features.md

 ## Automatic binding

-All variables used in `WHERE` condition are binded by default.
+All variables used in the `WHERE` condition are automatically binded.

 ```apex
 // SELECT Id, Name FROM Account WHERE Name = :v1